 |September 2018||Asymmetric Consumption Smoothing|

-In data from an account aggregator, households increase consumption when they receive (expected) tax refunds, as if they are liquidity constrained.
-However, this behavior is not due to liquidity constraints or hand-to-mouth behavior.
-These same households smooth consumption when making payments in other years, primarily by transferring funds among liquid accounts.
-Further, even households carrying credit card debt smooth consumption when making payments, and even high-liquidity households spend out of refunds.
-Thus the households we study follow a heuristic of spending out of increases in liquidity, while at the same time acting in anticipation of payments to maintain stable consumption.
+Analyzing account-level data from an account aggregator, we find that households increase consumption when they receive (expected) tax refunds, as if they face liquidity constraints.
+However, these same households smooth consumption when making payments in other years, primarily by transferring funds among liquid accounts.
+Even households carrying credit card debt smooth consumption when making payments, and even highly-liquid households spend out of refunds.
+This behavior is inconsistent with pure liquidity constraints or hand-to-mouth behavior and most consistent with a mental accounting life-cycle model.

 |April 2014||Can Taxes Shape an Industry?
 Evidence from the Implementation of the “Amazon Tax”|

 For years, online retailers have maintained a price advantage over brick-and-mortar retailers by not collecting sales tax at the time of sale.
 Recently, several states have required that online retailer Amazon collect sales tax during checkout.
 Using transaction-level data, we document that households living in these states reduced Amazon purchases by 9.4% after sales tax laws were implemented, implying elasticities ranging from –1.2 to –1.4.
 The effect is more pronounced for large purchases, for which we estimate a reduction of 29.1% in purchases, corresponding to an elasticity of –3.9.
 Studying competitors in the electronics field, we detect some evidence of substitution toward competing retailers.

 Published: BRIAN BAUGH & ITZHAK BEN-DAVID & HOONSUK PARK, 2018.
 "Can Taxes Shape an Industry?
 Evidence from the Implementation of the “Amazon Tax”," The Journal of Finance, vol 73(4), pages 1819-1855. citation courtesy of